Shwise/Shodan-Port-Survey/README.md

 <br/><br/>

-Please submit any bugs through the Issues tab.
+Please submit any bug reports through the Issues tab.
 Thank you.